makersacademy/bowling-challenge/README.md

 Aim of the Project
 -----

-The project is a bowling score card in Javascript.
+The project is a bowling score card in JavaScript.
 This was a weekend Challenge from Makers Academy.
 Here is the master branch, which details the criteria https://github.com/makersacademy/bowling-challenge

 Functionality
 -----